 Dark brown or lighter

-When bleaching your hair, you will get the best results if you apply the product to properly sectioned hair.
+You will get the best results when bleaching if you apply the product to properly sectioned hair.
 This greatly speeds up application and allows you to get a more even result as not only does your hair end up coated in less time, but there is less chance you will miss any areas.

 This gives you four discrete sections once you have finished.
 Application of the product is then as easy as working in one section at a time and coating thin layers of hair from the top of the section to the bottom with bleach, making the entire application quick and simple.

 If you've never sectioned your hair like this before, you may want to practice it a few times beforehand.
-Once you're confident enough to begin, section your hair out before mixing up and applying your bleach to dry, unwashed hair.
+Once you feel confident enough to begin, section your hair out before mixing up and applying your bleach to dry, unwashed hair.

-There are many different brands of dye that produce shades that can give you just about any shade of blue hair, but the main thing they all have in common is that they are all semi-permanent dyes.
+There are many different brands of dye that can give you just about any shade of blue hair, but the main thing they all have in common is that they are all semi-permanent dyes.

 This means that the application is very similar regardless of which brand you're using.
 With most dyes, the only difference will be in how long the manufacturer recommends it be left on your hair, but this isn't set in stone and the color can be left for longer if desired before rinsing as semi-permanent colors are conditioning and non-damaging.